flyingrhinonz/catstep/README.md

 Displays this man page.

 -p / --periodic status <5-60 seconds>:
-In interactive mode logs the current position in the file every n seconds (default 10) in case you missed pressing 'p' youeself.
+Logs the current position in the file every n seconds (default 10).
-This only works if you're actively progressing in the file.
+In interactive mode this only works if you're actively progressing in the file.
-This can be really helpful if you speed past something with a high number keypress and want to know where you were n seconds ago.
+This can be really helpful if you speed past something and want to know where you were a few seconds ago.
-In autoplay mode simply logs the current position every n seconds.
-If you enter a value not 1-60 it will force 10 seconds.
+If you enter a value not 5-60 it will force 10 seconds.

 -s / --sleep <seconds>:
-Sleep <seconds> before subsequent output.
-Can be any number including times less than 1 (eg: 0.5 , 0.001 , 2.3, etc).
+Sleep <seconds> between chars output.
+Can be any number including times less than 1 (eg: 0.5 , 0.001 , 2.3 , etc).
-Applies only to autoplay mode.
+Applies to both modes.

 Interactive mode controls